jvisser/golden-axe-32x-edition/doc/re/map.md

 ```

 When the map is scrolling the current horizontal scroll value is compared to `NextMapEventTrigger->hScrollTrigger` to determine if the event is to be activated.
 See [mapevents.md](./mapevents.md) for more details on map events.

 #### Code/data pointers
 - `CheckMapEventTrigger` routine: **$1CD2**
     - Checks if the scroll value matches the trigger position if so activates the event by adding it to a free slot in `MapEventQueue`.
 - `NextMapEventTrigger`: **$FFC22A**
     - Pointer to next `MapEventTrigger`

+### Height map data
+Height data is stored like the graphics map with a compressed tilemap in the same format and of the same size but pointing to height blocks instead of graphics blocks.

+Height blocks consist of 4 words where each word is a height value (8x8 pixel resolution).
+The `baseHeight` value is $8000.
+Lower values are up, higher values down.

+For more details see [mapcollision.md](./mapcollision.md).

+#### Code/data pointers
+- `HeightTileMap`: **$FF5000**

 ### Entity load data
 Entity spawn points are stored in the following format